 After extricating themselves from a tremendous traffic jam, the lead elements of the Union army, Maj.
-Gen. Gouverneur K. Warren’s Fifth Corps and Hancock’s Second, approached the North Anna River on May 23.
+Gen. Gouverneur K. Warren’s V Corps followed by Hancock’s corps, approached the North Anna River on May 23.
 Hancock moved toward Chesterfield Bridge over the river and a small redoubt manned by Col. John W. Henagan’s South Carolinian brigade.
 Despite sending repeated messengers to the rear as they watched Union skirmishers advance, Henagan received no reinforcements, nor any orders of retreat.
 Shortly after 6:00 p.m., an artillery barrage prefaced an infantry attack by Hancock’s men who scrambled up the Confederate defenses and chased the Rebels across the river.
 That same day, Warren’s corps crossed the river unopposed at Jericho Mill.
 That evening, Lt.
 Gen. A.P.
 Hill struck Warren, nearly throwing Federals back across the North Anna.
 Though surprised, the Yankees rallied and the Confederates fell back.
 Lee's North Anna River line was breached.

-Trouble by the lack of movement in his center, Grant ordered his only available unit, Maj.
-Gen. Ambrose Burnside’s Ninth Corps, to move toward Ox Ford on May 24.
+Troubled by the lack of movement in his center, Grant ordered his only available unit, Maj.
+Gen. Ambrose Burnside’s IX Corps, to move toward Ox Ford on May 24.
 Finding the Confederate defenses there too strong, Burnside sent Brig.
 Gen. Thomas L. Crittenden's division to cross above Ox Ford and come in from behind and another division over the Chesterfield Bridge to clear the ford from the opposite direction.
 With two divisions converging on Ox Ford, Burnside hoped the Confederates would withdraw.
-Once across, however, Crittenden discovered exceptionally strong enemy trench lines—more than one division could handle alone.
+Once across, however, Crittenden discovered exceptionally strong enemy trenches—more than one division could handle alone.
 Unfortunately, a rash order from a drunk officer, Brig.
 Gen. James H. Ledlie, sent a brigade of Federals to within 100 yards of the Rebel works where they were quickly swept from the field.

 Join t Fight